JiyuZZZZ/From-Rejection-to-Prediction/README.md

 ## From-Rejection-to-Prediction##
 A three-part applied statistics project using R: rejection sampling, time series modeling (ARIMA &amp; VAR), and volatility forecasting with GARCH.
+This is a project I completed during my Master's program.

 # 📁 Sample Data#